If you’re in search of Dublin date ideas, you’ve landed in the right place.

 Photos via The Little Pig on FB

 The bartender will share tips, techniques and flavour combinations before letting you loose behind the bar to try out your newfound knowledge.
-It could be the start of a whole new career!

 2. Catch a flick and have a sip at the Stella Cinema

-Photos via Stella Cocktail Club on Facebook
+Photos via the Stella on FB

-Named one of the world’s top 20 most beautiful cinemas, a date at the Stella Cinema will be unforgettable!
+Named one of the world’s top 20 most beautiful cinemas, a flick at the Stella Cinema is hard to bate!

 After years of neglect, the art deco cinema was restored in 2017.
 When it originally opened, it was the largest cinema in Ireland with 1283 seats, but now it’s a little cosier with leather armchairs, couches, snack tables and footstools.

 3. Try the whiskey and food tasting tour

-Photos via The Palace on Facebook
+Photos via The Palace on FB

 Over the course of the tour, you’ll try 5 whiskies, sample locally source food and visit a mix of whiskey bars and old-school pubs.